developer-zebra/developer-zebra-site/src/emdk-for-android/7-4/tutorial/tutMxEncryptManager/index.md

 ## Overview

-This guide will walk you through creating an EMDK For Android application that will use some new Mx features introduced in EMDK for Android API to perform device configurations.
-Mx represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
+This guide will walk you through creating an EMDK For Android application that will use some new MX features introduced in EMDK for Android API to perform device configurations.
+MX represents a suite of Enterprise Features on top of standard, commercially available Android Open Source Project.
 This tutorial will focus on creating Encrypted File System (EFS) for storing application data on the internal/external storage using [Encrypt Manager](../../mx/encryptmgr) feature of Mx.
 Encrypted File System (EFS) enables files to be transparently encrypted to protect confidential data from attackers with physical access to the device.
 On the other hand [Encrypt Manager](../../mx/encryptmgr) enables you, as a developer to set encryption policies on device through MX XML.

-So now we will create a tutorial to install a new Encryption Key and use this key while creating Encrypted File System (EFS) on the external storage of your Symbol device using Mx [Encrypt Manager](../../mx/encryptmgr) feature through Profile Wizard.
+So now we will create a tutorial to install a new Encryption Key and use this key while creating Encrypted File System (EFS) on the external storage of your Symbol device using MX [Encrypt Manager](../../mx/encryptmgr) feature through Profile Wizard.

 ###Prerequisites